print

 5. Adults will use language and materials free from ethnic and gender bias.

-6. Adults will stimulate critical thinking skills and cognitive concepts by using open-ended questioning, modeling and other appropriate communication strategies.
+6. Adults will stimulate critical thinking skills and cognitive concepts by using open-ended questioning, modeling, and other appropriate communication strategies.

 This policy complies with Head Start Performance Standard 45CFR Section 1302.30, 1302.21(a)

-It was approved by Policy Council on April 8, 1997.
+Approved by Policy Council on April 8, 1997.

 Updated July 26, 1999.
 November 15, 2000, June 29, 2007, September 11, 2007.
 June 2008.
-July 2017
+July 2017, May 2026

 © 1995-2010.
 Head Start of Lane County.
 All rights reserved.

-REVIEWED: May 2021
+REVIEWED: May 2021, May 2026